Maximal dispersion of adaptive random walks

-Among all dynamical processes evolving on networks, discrete-time biased and unbiased random walks (URWs) certainly stand out as simple and insightful models of diffusion processes on discrete topologies~\cite{Noh2004}.
-URWs are local processes that hop, at each time-step, on a neighbouring node picked from a uniform probability distribution, locally maximizing the entropy rate, or diffusivity, over the network.
+Among all dynamical processes evolving on networks, discrete-time biased and unbiased random walks (URWs) \deletetext{certainly }stand out as simple and insightful models of diffusion processes on discrete topologies~\cite{Noh2004}. \deletetext{URWs are local processes that hop, at each time-step, on a neighbouring node picked from a uniform probability distribution, locally maximizing the entropy rate, or dispersion, over the network.
 On the other hand, it is often of interest to globally maximize the spreading of a random walk over the network, such that it assumes uniform probability distribution over all paths.
 A process that achieves this has been proposed about a decade ago~\cite{Gomez-Gardenes2008,Burda2009}, named maximum entropy random walk (MERW), and so far used in a myriad of applications: testing network robustness~\cite{Demetrius2005,Delvenne2011} and navigability~\cite{Lin2014,Battiston2016,Estrada2021,Wang2021}, detecting connectivities and communities~\cite{Ochab2012,Ochab2012a,Xu2016,Adam2019}, benchmarking optimal mass transportation strategies~\cite{Chen2017}, predicting disease associations~\cite{Niu2018}, assessing molecular trapping~\cite{Peng2014} and neutral quasispecies evolution in biology~\cite{Smerlak2021} to name just a few.
-Such a MERW, although characterized by local movements, i.e., it jumps to neighbouring nodes, it is non-local in the choice of the next visited node.
+Such \deletetext{a}MERW, although characterized by local movements, i.e., it jumps to neighbouring nodes, it is non-local in the choice of the next visited node.
 Indeed, it needs to know the topology of the entire network to globally maximize the entropy rate~\cite{Gomez-Gardenes2008,Burda2009,Sinatra2011}.
+Although MERWs are extremely useful to test spreading properties of other processes~\cite{Gomez-Gardenes2008,Sinatra2011}, they require, as mentioned, global knowledge of the embedding network.
+For this reason, several attempts have been made to construct optimal random walks with only local information~\cite{Sinatra2011} obtaining \textit{almost} maximum entropy random walks with step probabilities proportional to a power of the degree of the target node. } A fundamental property of random walks is their ability to \textit{homogeneously} spread over the whole network.
+Mathematically, the spreading capability of a random walk can be characterized by measuring the entropy production rate.
+In many scenarios, it is indeed of uttermost importance to design random walks that maximise such entropy production rate in order to spread the most homogeneously.
+To picture this, imagine to have equal-size groups of random walks with different colors running on a network; at each time, the most homogeneous spreading is obtained with an equal proportion of colors on every node.
+Such a well mixing, or maximal dispersion, turns out to be particularly useful when information about a node state (e.g., its healthy or infected condition, its availability, etc.) needs to be homogeneously spread to all other nodes in the network~\cite{Colizza2007, Gomez-Gardenes2008,Sinatra2011}, a sought-after property for transportation and ad-hoc networks~\cite{toh2002}.